VKBobyr/ts-data-class/readme.md

 1. Define a class `T` that extends `DTClass<T>`
 2. Define class members, marking optional with `?:` and required with `!:`
 3. Define the `parsers` getter with a parser for each of the fields (full intellisense support)
-4. Use the class as you would any other but with all the data class perks with full intellisense support!
+4. Use the class as you would any other but with all the data class perks and full intellisense support!

 ##### Example: